 “The tighter labor market will bring about higher wages, but will also bring about more action from the Fed,” McBride says.

 Savers eager for higher rates shouldn’t take a wait-and-see approach.
-Start comparing top rates for short-term CDs and high-yield savings and money market accounts.
+Start comparing top rates for short-term CDs, the best savings accounts, and money market rates.
 Your investment portfolio should have the right mix of stocks and bonds based on your risk tolerance.

 3 percent economic growth?